 6. Withdraw and restart

 6.1 A member who is unable to make the extended deadline advised by SET must either withdraw their application (“Withdraw”) or receive a new workbook (“Restart”).
-A Restart incurs an Administration Fee as per item 2.3 of these terms and conditions.
+A Restart incurs an Administration Fee of £50.

 6.2 When a member receives a new workbook, they are subject to the ‘extension to submission deadline set out in (5) above.